PaloAltoNetworks/twistlock-defender-helm/README.md

 ```
 You **must** substitute the values by the ones corresponding to your defender deployment.

+For Azure Key vault, you require to set the **content type** to **application/json**.

-The values from SERVICE_PARAMETER until WS_ADDRESS are values that can be found in the values.yaml file of the helm chart downloaded from Prisma Cloud previously.
+The values from SERVICE_PARAMETER until WS_ADDRESS are values that can be found in the **values.yaml** file of the helm chart downloaded from Prisma Cloud previously.

 If using the Defender Public Registry, the values for registry configuration should be the following:
 - REGISTRY: registry.twistlock.com